ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/workflow-execution.md

-# Workflow Execution — Log Parsing and Threat Detection Automation Using Python
+# Log Parsing and Threat Detection Automation Using Python

 ---

-## Overview
+### Overview

 This section outlines the investigative purpose of the workflow execution, the analytical techniques being exercised, and how Python scripting is used to support security monitoring and incident response tasks.